avilabon/MDEF_Albert/docs/term1/02-Documenting.md

 ![Communication](../images/Communication.jpg)

 The design documentation will be a common thread throughout the program.
 Design is not understood as the final product but goes beyond that.
 Special emphasis is placed on documenting the entire design process to provide a good understanding of the context and paths followed.
-Documentation will also help us to clarify our next steps and to convey collaboration.
+Documentation will also help us to clarify our next steps and convey collaboration.

-We have also taken a look at the main elements to take into account when documenting as the introduction of the key characters and emotions to give a human touch, the context, the steps to the solution, the conflicts.
+We have also taken a look at the main elements to take into account when documenting, such as the introduction of the key characters and emotions to give a human touch, the context, the steps to the solution, and the conflicts.
 As well as the use of a clear plot structure and the incorporation of visual elements.

 ***Reflection:*** Humans started documenting long ago.
-Now we live in a the Information Society.
+Now we live in the Information society.
 I hope to know how to walk the fine line between information and over-information!

 ![History of documenting and communication](../images/EvolutionComunication.JPG)